ContextLab/CDL-tutorials/packages/example_package/README.md

 This file contains all the software dependencies for your project.
 Each line should be a different pip installable package.
 To specify particular versions, use the syntax: `hypertools==0.5.1`.
 An example can be seen [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/example_package/requirements.txt)

 ## Documentation
 Great documentation is critical to the success of an open-source software project.
 Every (public) function you write should be accompanied by a docstring.
 "Public" means that a user will directly interact with the function.
 A docstring is a description of what the function does and includes all possible inputs and outputs.
 To be consistent, we use the numpydoc format.
-Here is a simple example:
+For details on the numpydoc format, see [here](http://numpydoc.readthedocs.io/en/latest/format.html).
+Here is a simple example of a function documented in "numpydoc" style:

 ```
 def add(a, b):